Environmental Protesters Block French Cruise Liner Port

 The protest prevented the Germany-owned Aidastella, which can carry around 2,000 people, from docking at around 7:00 am.

-The Costa Smeralda and the MSC World Europa also had to wait before entering the French port.
+The Costa Smeralda and the MSC World Europa also had to wait before entering the port.

 The MSC World Europa is the sixth largest cruise liner in the world.
 It can carry 6,000 passengers and has more than 2,600 cabins, as well as 13 restaurants and a shopping centre.